TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          :ref:`cObject <data-type-cobject>`

    Description
          This must be loaded with the template-code.
-If not, the object returns nothing.
+Usually this is done with a :ref:`FILE cObject <cobj-file>`.
+If it is not loaded with code, the object returns nothing.

          **Example:** ::